-The idea behind using short rest intervals revolved around increased levels of metabolic stress and a superior hormonal response to training, neither of which are as important for muscle growth as was once believed.
+The idea behind using shorter rest periods revolved around increased levels of metabolic stress and a superior hormonal response to training, neither of which are as important for muscle growth as was once believed.

 Why do longer rest intervals work better?

-That doesn’t mean you do only those exercises and nothing else.
+That doesn’t mean you do only those compound lifts and nothing else.
 An effective strength-training program will also include a number of accessory/assistance exercises based on the needs and goals of the individual.

-But the squat, bench press and deadlift are typically the “big rocks” that go into your training bucket first.
+But the barbell squat, bench press and deadlift are typically the compound lifts the rest of the program is built around.
+Think of them as the big rocks that go into your training bucket first.